 (links open new tabs)

-The bus from Viana do Castelo to Ponte de Lima is operated by Auto Viação do Minho (AVMinho), and a link to their website (and timetable) can be found here:
+It is much easier to travel from Viana do Castelo to Ponte de Lima by public transport and the number of departures means that the town can be visited as a day trip.
+The bus route is operated by Auto Viação do Minho (AVMinho), and a link to their website (and timetable) can be found here:

 (link opens new link)